P (complexity): History

-Kozen states that Cobham and Edmonds are "generally credited with the invention of the notion of polynomial time."
+Kozen states that Cobham and Edmonds are "generally credited with the invention of the notion of polynomial time," though Rabin also invented the notion independently and around the same time (Rabin's paper was in a 1967 proceedings of a 1966 conference, while Cobham's was in a 1965 proceedings of a 1964 conference and Edmonds's was published in a journal in 1965, though Rabin makes no mention of either and was apparently unaware of them).
 Cobham invented the class as a robust way of characterizing efficient algorithms, leading to Cobham's thesis.
-However, H. C. Pocklington, in a 1910 paper, analyzed two algorithms for solving quadratic congruences, and observed that one took time "proportional to a power of the logarithm of the modulus" and contrasted this with one that took time proportional "to the modulus itself or its square root", thus explicitly drawing a distinction between an algorithm that ran in polynomial time versus one that did not.
+However, H. C. Pocklington, in a 1910 paper, analyzed two algorithms for solving quadratic congruences, and observed that one took time "proportional to a power of the logarithm of the modulus" and contrasted this with one that took time proportional "to the modulus itself or its square root", thus explicitly drawing a distinction between an algorithm that ran in polynomial time versus one that ran in (moderately) exponential time.